-For example, Jeremy and Marc agree to go to the park to fight.
+For example, two people agree to go to the park to fight.
 This is not assault because both of them agreed to hit and punch one another.

 The same rule applies in some sports.
 For example, when you agree to play a hockey game, you also agree to being body checked by other players, as long as they follow the rules of the game.